Prepping Tip: Hamburger Rocks (Literally)

 Beef.
 It’s healthy and hearty.
 It’s protein.
 It flat-out tastes good.
 We have a saying in our house… “Meat Good!”

 Did you know that you can store it?
 Now I’m not just talking about plain old jerky.
 I’m talking about hamburger rocks.
-The dehydrated, cooked hamburger that when rehydrated and cooked into sloppy joes, tacos, spaghetti, lasagna, or what have you is hard to distinguish from fresh ground beef.
+The dehydrated, cooked hamburger that, when rehydrated and cooked into sloppy joes, tacos, spaghetti, lasagna, or what have you, is hard to distinguish from fresh ground beef.

 I’m going to tell you how to make Hamburger Rocks!

-You’ll need a one-quart jar and lid for every six pounds of beef that you will process.
-Yes, you really can get six pounds of meat into a quart jar.
+You’ll need a one-quart jar and lid for every six pounds of beef you will process.
+Yes, you can get six pounds of meat into a quart jar.
 Next, you’ll need to grind your beef in a meat grinder.
 I like to use a pot roast or a rump roast.

 1. First, grind your beef.
-Remember, six pounds to a one quart canning jar.
+Remember, six pounds to a one-quart canning jar.

 2. Then, fry up your beef in a cast iron skillet, and drop the cooked beef into a colander so that you can rinse it under hot water to remove as much of the fat as you can.
 Fat is what goes rancid.